Do Go On - 407 - The Real Pocahontas

 Let us know.

-Did you review your own movie?
+did you review your own movie?

-And Ben has written in a quote, and it says, okay, okay, this is a quote from the late
+And Ben has written in a quote

-great Kenneth Williams.
+Kenneth Williams.

 So I need you to get into character.